waynehoover/s3_direct_upload/README.md

 ## Options for S3Upload jQuery Plugin

-* `path` manual path for the files on your s3 bucket.
+* `path:` manual path for the files on your s3 bucket.
 Example: `path/to/my/files/on/s3`
   Note: the file path in your s3 bucket will effectively be `path + key`.
-* `additional_data` You can send additional data to your rails app in the persistence POST request.
+* `additional_data:` You can send additional data to your rails app in the persistence POST request.
 This would be accessable in your params hash as  `params[:key][:value]`
   Example: `{key: value}`
-* `remove_completed_progress_bar` By default, the progress bar will be removed once the file has been successfully uploaded.
+* `remove_completed_progress_bar:` By default, the progress bar will be removed once the file has been successfully uploaded.
 You can set this to `false` if you want to keep the progress bar.
-* `before_add` Callback function that executes before a file is added to the queue.
+* `before_add:` Callback function that executes before a file is added to the queue.
 It is passed file object and expects `true` or `false` to be returned.
 This could be useful if you would like to validate the filenames of files to be uploaded for example.
 If true is returned file will be uploaded as normal, false will cancel the upload.

 ### Example with all options.
 ```coffeescript